 Photographs are generally located in the square in which the main subject of the picture appears to lie.
 A Geograph is a photograph taken from inside that same gridsquare; the subject must be a geographical feature of the square, the picture must show all of it within reason, and the picture must also show enough of the surroundings to provide some context.
 Thus a photo of a building should show all of it, or a significant part of a very large building; it should also show some of its surroundings.

-A photograph that does not fit the criteria of a Geograph can nonetheless offer a valuable contribution as a Supplemental and it is important not to see this distinction as being in any way a judgement on the quality of the photograph or its value to the project.
+A photograph that does not fit the criteria of a Geograph can nonetheless offer a valuable contribution and it is important not to see this distinction as being in any way a judgement on the quality of the photograph or its value to the project.
 You are welcome to ask the moderator to explain the reasons why they have decided on the classification of any particular picture.

 Points and 'Games'